How the Equity Index applies to funding

 Funding provided to schools to cover their day-to-day operating costs.
 It is generated through several funding components, including additional funding to support students that face socio-economic barriers currently weighted by decile.

-From January 2023, the decile-based funding components Targeted-At-Risk Funding (TARG) and Targeted Funding for Educational Achievement (TFEA) will be removed and replaced with a new category ‘Equity Funding’.
+The decile-based funding components Targeted-At-Risk Funding (TARG) and Targeted Funding for Educational Achievement (TFEA) have now been removed and replaced with a new category ‘Equity Funding’.
+This change was effective from 1 January 2023.

 Support for inclusion funding (SIF — formerly called the Special Education Grant) and Careers Information Grant (CIG) will also utilise the new EQI in place of deciles.

-To limit annual funding fluctuations and better target funding, we’re also changing the way we distribute equity funding.
+To limit annual funding fluctuations and better target funding, we have also changing the way we distribute equity funding.

 In developing the curve we considered four design principles: